 How am I doing?
 Patients and customers can acknowledge any employee for doing a great job or for going above and beyond.
 It’s easy to use the following link to tell us how the employee exceeded expectations.
 We value your feedback.
 Click on this link to let us know: [LINK TO WEB FORM]

 The embedded link connects directly from the email to your online research page.
-The web-based survey form can be as simple as three questions and space for response on a single page.
+The web-based survey form can be as simple as three questions and space for a response on a single page.

 (Note: There are several web-based survey tools available; many are free or low cost.
 Their silly name aside, SurveyMonkey is one; it's a reliable and well-established company that we’ve used previously.)

 Here are some additional ideas to leverage this concept for patient or customer engagement and feedback.

 Medical groups, hospitals, physician practices—everyone in the healthcare delivery system and medical marketing—is looking for ways to further engage patients.
 This simple system provides customers and patients a quick, convenient and immediate channel to communicate their thoughts.